-In 2018, Kuwait made a significant step by transferring the competencies of the Interior Minister regarding the employment of domestic workers to the Minister of Economic Affairs and the Public Authority for Manpower (Council of Ministers decision No. 614 of 2018).
-The law could further be developed to ensure their eligibility for the wage protection system.
-Qatari Domestic Workers Law No.15 of 2017 provides a legal framework for the employment and protection of domestic workers that is close to the labour law, although less protective standards remain in relation to normal hours of work, overtime compensation, periods of daily and weekly rest, and paid annual leave.
+In 2018, Kuwait made a significant step by transferring the competencies of the Interior Minister regarding the employment of domestic workers to the Minister of Economic Affairs and the Public Authority for Manpower (Council of Ministers decision No. 614 of 2018).^d The legislative framework could further be developed to ensure their eligibility for the wage protection system.^e Oatari Domestic Workers Law No.15 of 2017^f provides a legal framework for the employment and protection of domestic workers that is close to the labour law, although less protective standards remain in relation to normal hours of work, overtime compensation, periods of daily and weekly rest, and paid annual leave.
 An adequate and appropriate system of monitoring and enforcing compliance is also absent.
-In the United Arab Emirates, Federal Law No. 10 of 2017 introduces measures for the protection of domestic workers (role of recruitment agencies, standards for labour contracts, employer and employee obligations, inspections, penalties, time off, end of service indemnity, termination of contracts, and dispute settlement).
-In Saudi Arabia, laws enacted in 2017 have extended the wage protection system to migrant domestic workers and made it possible for them to change employer.
+In the United Arab Emirates, Federal Law No. 10 of 2017 introduces measures for the protection of domestic workers (role of recruitment agencies, standards for labour contracts, employer and employee obligations, inspections, penalties, time off, end of service indemnity, termination of contracts, and dispute settlement).^g In Saudi Arabia, laws enacted in 2017 have mandated the employers of migrant domestic workers to issue prepaid payroll or salary cards, and made it possible for domestic workers to change their employer under certain defined circumstances.

-- ^a Gallotti, 2015.
+^a ILO, 2015.

-- ь ыbid.

-- c cThomas, 2010.
+- ^b Thomas, 2010.

-- d Jureidini, 2009.
+- ° Jureidini, 2009.

-- . الكويت، 2015 ^e
+- الكويت، 2015 ^d

-- f Migrant-Rights, 2017.
+- e Migrant-Rights, 2017.

-- .قطر، 2017ب ^g
+- .قطر، 2017ب 1

-- الإمارات العربية المتحدة، 2017 h
+- الإمارات العربية المتحدة، 2017 ة.